-Nearly 5,700 parents across the Five Star District took the survey.
+Nearly 4,700 parents across the Five Star District took the survey.
 Nationwide, Panorama sees a survey response rate of around 20 percent.
-With a response rate of 20.2 percent, Adams 12 Five Star Schools was in line with the national response rate.
+With a response rate of 17 percent, Adams 12 Five Star Schools was just below the national response rate.
+This was likely due to fatigue as there were several other engagement activities this year, including additional surveys related to our Equity Review and Blueprint 2032 work.